-Other books by this author that I've reviewed include Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Unforgettable, Simply Love, Simply Magic.
+Other books by this author which I have reviewed include Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Unforgettable, Simply Love, Simply Magic

 First in the Bedwyn Saga historical romance series.
 The couple focus is on Lord Aidan Bedwyn and Eve.